Discover These Stories Of Health Transformation

 Several studies indicate that humans with epileptic seizures can benefit from concentrates of cannabis that are high in cannabidiol.
-Now, pets are starting to reap the benefits as well.
+Now, pets are starting to reap the benefits of CBD as well.
 One study found that cannabidiol has anticonvulsant and antiepileptic properties with “high protective index” compared to common anticonvulsant drugs.

 Roughly one to five percent of dogs can suffer from seizures, and they’re often prescribed with phenobarbital, a common seizure medication.
 However, more and more companies are introducing cannabidiol and are even beginning to release dog-specific cannabidiol formulas to combat seizures.